Edmonds College Logo

 Course Level Objectives

-1. Define the role of an activities assistant and the theory underlying activity therapy.
+1. Define the theory underlying activity therapy.

 SHS 155: Special Topics in Social and Human Services